camunda/camunda-docs/versioned_docs/version-8.1/components/modeler/desktop-modeler/connect-to-camunda-platform-8.md

 title: Deploy your first diagram
 ---

-Desktop Modeler can directly deploy diagrams and start process instances in Camunda Platform 8.
+Desktop Modeler can directly deploy diagrams and start process instances in Camunda 8.
 Follow the steps below to deploy a diagram:

 1. Click the deployment icon:

 ![deployment icon](./img/deploy-icon.png)

+[//]: <> (Same flag here for UI.)

 2. Click **Camunda Platform 8 SaaS**, or alternatively, select **Camunda Platform 8 Self-Managed** if you want to deploy to a [local installation](../../../self-managed/platform-deployment/overview.md), for example: